 For a student to qualify for Section 504 protection, the student must meet three criteria: (1) a mental or physical impairment, (2) which substantially limits (3) one or more major life activities.
 If the student has an impairment that substantially limits a major life activity, the impairment is a qualifying disability if it creates a significant barrier to the student’s ability to access the same educational opportunities afforded to non-disabled students.
 It is important to understand that all three criteria must be met before the student is eligible for Section 504 protection.

-The 504 Team at your child's school will consider the nature and severity of the disability, as well as how long, the disability is expected to last.
+The Section 504 Team at your child's school will consider the nature and severity of the disability, as well as how long, the disability is expected to last.
 Simply having a condition or disability does not automatically qualify a student for Section 504 protection.
 The condition must present a barrier to the student’s ability to access the same educational opportunities as that afforded a non-disabled student, or a substantial limitation does not exist.

-The 504 Team will also examine what mitigating measures have been taken to overcome the impairment.
+The Section 504 Team will also examine what mitigating measures have been taken to overcome the impairment.
 Mitigating measures are devices or practices that a person uses to correct for or reduce the effects of that person’s mental or physical impairment.

-For further information concerning Section 504 eligibility, please contact your school's 504 Coordinator, school administrator or district administrator at 480-541-1150.
+For further information concerning Section 504 eligibility, please contact your school's Section 504 Coordinator, school administrator or district administrator at 480-541-1150.